lyu-ai/agentok/README.md

 ## 🌟 What is Agentok Studio

-Agentok Studio is a tool built upon [AutoGen](https://microsoft.github.io/autogen/), a powerful agent framework from Microsoft and [a vibrant community of contributors](https://github.com/microsoft/autogen?tab=readme-ov-file#contributors-wall).
+Agentok Studio is a tool built upon [AG2](https://github.com/ag2ai/ag2)(Previously AutoGen), a powerful agent framework from Microsoft and [a vibrant community of contributors](https://github.com/ag2ai/ag2?tab=readme-ov-file#contributors-wall).

-### Visualizing AutoGen
+### Visualizing AG2

-We consider AutoGen to be at the forefront of next-generation Multi-Agent Applications technology.
+We consider AG2 to be at the forefront of next-generation Multi-Agent Applications technology.
 Agentok Studio takes this concept to the next level by offering intuitive visual tools that streamline the creation and management of complex agent-based workflows.
 This simplifies the entire process for creators and developers.

 ![studio-1](./website/static/img/screenshot-studio-1.png)